Skip to Content

 Neem Oil Fungicide

-Mix 1-2 tablespoons of neem oil with water and dish soap for proper oil emulsification.
-Apply weekly to combat garden fungus, but watch for plant sensitivities.
+Mix 1-2 tablespoons neem oil with water plus dish soap for proper emulsification.
+Apply weekly, but test first since some plants show sensitivity.

 Horseradish Fungicide